Yoannmont/Destiny-2-guessr/README.md

 </p>

-Destiny 2 Guessr web application with games and quizz about Destiny 2 developed with Django, PostgreSQL, PyTorch and Docker.
+Destiny 2 Guessr web application with games and quizz about Destiny 2 developed with Django, PostgreSQL and Docker.

 ![d2g_preview](assets/Destiny_2_Guessr_preview.png)